kshashikumar/dbfuse-ai/README.md

 - AI: Explain/optimize queries and suggest indexes in addition to SQL generation
 - Charts and visual analysis for query results (line/bar/pie), with quick pivots
 - Pluggable driver/extension SDK to add new databases and tools
+- MCP servers implementation to connect to different databases

 ## Contributions